 If you are interested in preparing such a Power of Attorney we request that you complete the Power of Attorney section of our Wills & Power of Attorney Questionnaire and return it to our office.
 You can submit the completed Questionnaire either by facsimile (613) 837-7664, by email or in person at one of our convenient locations.
 Please ensure to advise us whether you intend that the Power of Attorney be “Continuing” or “Non-Continuing” (see our Power of Attorney page for more information).

 For the appointment, we will require that you bring two pieces of identification (at least one with photo and at least one showing your signature).
-Acceptable ids include: driver's licences, permanent resident cards, passports, Ontario new photo id cards, credit cards, and birth certificates.
+Acceptable ids include: driver’s licences, permanent resident cards, passports, Ontario new photo id cards, and birth certificates.
 If you do not have adequate identification, please contact us well before the closing date to discuss.

-For additional information regarding Power of Attorneys, click here.
+Read additional information about Power of Attorneys.